pfiller/cpbgallery/_posts/2011-01-13-detoxing-with-chocolate-and-peanut-butter.md

 However, I received the latest <a href="http://ilovepeanutbutter.com/pbisgoodforyou?mc_cid=035aa6fa88&mc_eid=14ab3123ba">Peanut Butter & Co Newsletter</a> with the subject, "Peanut Butter is Good for You."
 Knowing that peanut butter is a great source of protein, I didn't expect to be surprised with new information.
 However, the body of the letter it went into detail:

-<blockquote>&#8226; Peanuts have more energy-boosting protein than any other nut so you become satisfied quicker and keep going longer whether you’re working, studying, or exercising.
+- Peanuts have more energy-boosting protein than any other nut so you become satisfied quicker and keep going longer whether you’re working, studying, or exercising.
 Okay, knew that one.
-&#8226; With over 30 vitamins and nutrients such as folic acid, vitamin E, niacin, phosphorous, and magnesium, it is no surprise that peanuts are a Super Food.
+- With over 30 vitamins and nutrients such as folic acid, vitamin E, niacin, phosphorous, and magnesium, it is no surprise that peanuts are a Super Food.
 Huh - not too shabby.
-&#8226; Peanuts beat broccoli, carrots, and green tea in the antioxidant count.
-Wow - nice.</blockquote>
+- Peanuts beat broccoli, carrots, and green tea in the antioxidant count.
+Wow - nice.

 On a related note, I picked up the latest issue of <a href="http://www.marthastewart.com/everyday">Everyday Food</a> which conveniently had an article titled "Stay Well All Winter" (Jan/Feb 2011 - p.
 60).
 It informed me that, "In addition to being good for your heart, soluble fiber can help you recover quickly from an illness.
 Get your fill from unpeeled apples (the peel contains most of the fiber)."